james-gould/PersonalBlog/all_collections/_posts/2025-30-04-Azure-Key-Vault-Emulator.md

     .WithReference(keyVault); // reference as normal
 ```

-This will inject the environment variable `ConnectionStrings__keyvault`, where `keyvault` is whatever value you assigned to `keyVaultServiceName` above.
+This will inject the environment variable `ConnectionStrings__keyvault`, where `keyvault` is whatever value you assigned to `keyVaultResourceName` above.

 When using `.RunAsEmulator()` the resource will no longer attempt to provision in your Azure subscription; the [Aspire team specifically made this change](https://www.reddit.com/r/dotnet/comments/1k7pr7l/comment/mp3ohum/) to support the Azure Key Vault Emulator which blew my mind.